Paid Annual Leave Per Country

 Russia

-Employees in Russia can take 28 days of paid annual leave once they work for an employer for a year.
+Employees in Russia can take 28 days of paid annual leave.
+Employees are eligible for PTO after 1 month of work.

 Learn more about hiring employees in Russia here.